A New Treatment of Boundary Conditions in PDE Solution with Galerkin Methods via Partial Integral Equation Framework: Solution of the PDEs in the PIE Framework: PIE-Galerkin approximation

 where

-\end{enumerate} where $\delta_{mn}$ is a Kronecker delta function, $b^{(i)}_{jkmn}$, $i=1,2,\,j=0,1$ are real constants, generally dependent on boundary conditions, and $c_k^-, c_k^+, d_k^-, d_k, d_k^+$ are real constants not dependent on boundary conditions.
-Constants that depend on the boundary conditions can be found, given a particular PIE operator, following the polynomial integration rules established in the proof. \end{lemma} \begin{proof} The proof of this lemma is included in the \ref{sec:app-proof}. \end{proof} As a consequence of this result, it can be concluded that the action of $\mcl T$ on functions that belong to polynomial subspaces, keeps them in polynomial subspaces, which allows us to evaluate the action of a partial-integral operator $\mcl T$ on the polynomial functions analytically, using the formulas presented in~\cref{lem:cheb}.
-In fact, we can now prove the following lemma. \begin{lemma} If $\hat{\mbf u}_f (x,t)\in Y^{N_p}, \,N_p=n_0N\times n_1(N-1)\times n_2(N-2), \,t\in\mathbb{R}^+$, $N\ge 2$, the corresponding function approximation $\hat{\mbf u}^{h} (x,t)$ to the primary solution
+\end{enumerate} where $\delta_{mn}$ is a Kronecker delta function, $b^{(i)}_{jkmn}$, $i=1,2,\,j=0,1$ are real constants, generally dependent on boundary conditions, and $c_k^-, c_k^+, d_k^-, d_k, d_k^+$ are real constants not dependent on boundary conditions. \end{lemma} \begin{proof} The proof of this lemma is included in the~\cref{sec:app-proof}. \end{proof} As a consequence of this result, it can be concluded that the action of $\mcl T$ on functions that belong to polynomial subspaces, keeps them in polynomial subspaces, which allows us to evaluate the action of a partial-integral operator $\mcl T$ on the polynomial functions analytically, using the formulas presented in~\cref{lem:cheb}.
+In fact, it allows us to prove the following lemma. \begin{lemma} If $\hat{\mbf u}_f (x,t)\in Y^{N_p}, \,N_p=n_0N\times n_1(N-1)\times n_2(N-2), \,t\in\mathbb{R}^+$, $N\ge 2$, the corresponding function approximation $\hat{\mbf u}^{h} (x,t)$ to the primary solution

-is in the space $\mathbb{P}^{Nns}, t\in \mathbb{R}^+$, i.e. all the components of the primary vector-valued solution are in $\mathbb{P}^{N}$.
-Furthermore, for $\hat{\mbf u}^{h} (x,t)\in \mathbb{P}^{Nns}$, the corresponding fundamental state approximation
+is in the space $\mathbb{P}^{Nn_s}, t\in \mathbb{R}^+$, i.e. all the components of the primary vector-valued solution are in $\mathbb{P}^{N}$.
+Furthermore, for $\hat{\mbf u}^{h} (x,t)\in \mathbb{P}^{Nn_s}$, the corresponding fundamental state approximation

 is in $Y^{N_p}$. \end{lemma} \begin{proof} Suppose $\hat{\mbf u}_f(x,t)\in Y^{N_p}$.
-We first note that $K(x)B_T^{-1}\mbf{h}(t)\in \mathbb{P}^{1\cdot ns}$, which, for $\mcl {T}\hat{\mbf u}_f (x,t)\in\mathbb{P}^{Nns}$, $N\ge 2$, keeps the composite function in $\mathbb{P}^{Nns}$.
-We now proceed to show that $\mcl {T}\hat{\mbf u}_f (x,t)\in\mathbb{P}^{Nns}$.
+We first note that $K(x)B_T^{-1}\mbf{h}(t)\in \mathbb{P}^{1\cdot n_s}$, which, for $\mcl {T}\hat{\mbf u}_f (x,t)\in\mathbb{P}^{Nn_s}$, $N\ge 2$, keeps the composite function in $\mathbb{P}^{Nn_s}$.
+We now proceed to show that $\mcl {T}\hat{\mbf u}_f (x,t)\in\mathbb{P}^{Nn_s}$.
 Denote